UMBC-EEHPC/AIdeckTestbed/Documentation/Toolchain.md

 ## AutoTiler

-This is a rather interesting program, and seems to be one of GreenWaves' "killer apps" for the GAP8 along with NNTool.
+This is a rather interesting program, and seems to be one of GreenWaves' "killer apps" for the GAP8 along with NNTOOL.
 It's a code generator that automatically generates C source files for compute tasks, and it is designed to allow programmers to write code for compute tasks without having to directly worry about memory availability while writing these compute tasks.
 It will automatically perform the work of optimizing memory transfers between different areas on the memory hierarchy according to given constraints such as the total amount of available memory at runtime.

 AutoTiler comes as a (sadly) proprietary library compiled for amd64 Linux with glibc.
 To use it, you simply write a model specification with the required constraints in C/C++, compile it with your host compiler, then link it against the AutoTiler library.
 As this is a code generator, it runs on your host computer, and once it's finished executing, you should have several C source files that you can then treat as if they were hand written source files for the GAP8.